 The Year of Accessibility

-We’re pleased to echo the sentiments of Wordpress founder Matt Mullenweg in saying that in 2017 we’ll be focusing on accessibility and security as two of the key things that will really help put our customers on the map.
+We’re pleased to echo the sentiments of WordPress founder Matt Mullenweg, who says that in 2017, we’ll be focusing on accessibility and security as two key areas that will help put our customers on the map.